The CCIA Opportunity

 Our members tell us they value CCIA for several reasons, including:

 - Ability to make things happen in Washington—rather than simply watch what’s going on.
 Member companies support our need to reach consensus quickly to influence and shape events in Congress, the Executive Branch, and the Judiciary.
 We don’t need protracted processes to establish positions on issues, and we avoid “least common denominator” solutions.
 One or two member companies may take the lead on certain issues;

 - Relatively small size.
 While some trade associations have hundreds or even thousands of members, CCIA’s membership consists of a few dozen companies that receive individual attention.
 Our staff works to understand the strategic direction of each member.
 In some cases, we serve as the Washington office for companies without such a presence.
 All members have a real-time voice in the work of CCIA;

-- Reach into Europe through our offices in Brussels and Geneva, ability to influence public policy in ways that benefit our members;
+- Reach into Europe through our office in Brussels, ability to influence public policy in ways that benefit our members;

 - Association culture in which no one company or small group of members dominates decision-making or policy advocacy.

 A few of the major issues we are addressing presently include: